CyanLaser/CyanPlayerObjectPool/README.md

 ## Setup
-1. Drag the PlayerObjectPool prefab into your scene.
+1. Drag the PlayerObjectPool and PlayerObjectAssigner prefabs into your scene.
+2. In the PlayerObjectPool prefab, set the pool size to double the world cap.
-2. Create an Udon program to be used for each pooled object, implementing the required items (see template UdonGraph, CyanTrigger, or UdonSharp script)
+3. Create an Udon program to be used for each pooled object, implementing the required items (see template UdonGraph, CyanTrigger, or UdonSharp script)
-3. Create a new GameObject with this Udon program, child it under the PlayerObjectPool prefab.
-Duplicate it so that there is enough for each players.
-It is recommended to have 2x the world cap.
+4. Create a new GameObject with this Udon program and child it under the PlayerObjectAssigner prefab.
+Duplicate it so that there is enough for the pool size set in step 2.

 See the example scenes for more details on proper setup.